mui/mui-x/docs/data/data-grid/pagination/pagination.md

 ## apiRef

-The grid exposes a set of methods that enables all of these features using the imperative `apiRef`.
+The Data Grid exposes a set of methods that enables all of these features using the imperative `apiRef`.
 To know more about how to use it, check the [API Object](/x/react-data-grid/api-object/) section.

 :::warning
 Only use this API as the last option.
-Give preference to the props to control the Grid.
+Give preference to the props to control the Data Grid.
 :::

 {{"demo": "PaginationApiNoSnap.js", "bg": "inline", "hideToolbar": true, "defaultCodeOpen": false }}